mcngnt/LeProjetProg2-des-wiiinneeers-/README.md

 - draw a connection between two cities by dragging your mouse from a city to another.
 A train connexion costs 1000 coins, a boat connexion costs 1100 coins and a plane connexion costs 1200 coins.
 - delete a connexion by right clicking on it, you will be refunded.
 - buy a vehicle by dragging your mouse from a vehicle button on the bottom of the screeen to a connexion.
 A starter train costs 1200, a starter boat costs 1248 and a starter plane costs 2304.
-- open an information panel about a vehicle by clicking on it (the panel can be closed by clicking anywhere outside of it).
+- open an information panel about a vehicle by clicking on it (the panel can be closed by clicking anywhere outside of it, or by pressing enter).
 - do maintenance on a vehicle by clicking on the button on the right of the information panel, or the M key.
 This restores the vehicle's hp to 100 (a vehicle with 0 hp is broken and stops on the tracks).
 - upgrade a vehicle by clicking on the button on the left of the information panel, or the U key.
 This improves its speed and capacity.